• Share this on:

 European buyers often require you to comply with a sector- and/or industry-specific standard or code of practice.
 There are also many technologies, technical standards, protocols and frameworks related to software development.
 They are developed and maintained by various organisations, and they can differ significantly.

-2. Through what channels can you get software development services on the European market?
+2. Channels can you use to get software development services onto the European market?

 How is the end market segmented?